lizomander/lizomander/README.md

 🎓 AI Student • 🌊 Ocean & Space Enthusiast • 🌍 Purpose-Driven Technologist

-I'm a Computer Science and Artificial Intelligence student at TH Ingolstadt, driven by a deep desire to use technology for the good of people and the planet.
+I'm an Artificial Intelligence student at TH Ingolstadt, driven by a deep desire to use technology for the good of people and the planet.

 My focus is at the intersection of:
 - 🤖 Artificial Intelligence